-- Create a custom product and product module that will own the new custom object if necessary.
-You might already have custom products and product modules from some previous modification. - Assign the custom product and product module to the customer's development workspace sources if they are not already assigned.
+- 1. Create a custom product and product module that will own the new custom object if necessary.
+You might already have custom products and product modules from some previous modification. - 2.
+Assign the custom product and product module to the customer's development workspace sources if they are not already assigned.
 This is done through Roundtable's Workspace Sources Window. - 3.
-Choose File-New Object and enter the object type, name, and the name of the product module owned by the customer site.
+Add a new object as usual, but use the name of the existing object, and use your custom module for the new object.
 The existing object source is provided as a starting point for your new object.

-1.15.6 Distributed Development Scenario # 1
+1.10.5.1.
+Distributed Development Scenario # 1